 However, some renewable portfolio standards include a mechanism called a “solar carve-out”.
 Most renewable portfolio standards set a list of eligible resources and a target percentage of consumption to be met by any combination of those resources.
 The solar carve-out, on the other hand, requires that a fraction of the RPS target is met specifically by one resource: solar energy.

 Generally speaking, solar carve-outs were a way for policy-makers to demonstrate support their in-state solar markets at a time when the economics for solar may not have been very favorable.
 Although, as the cost of solar has continued to decline over time, solar carve-outs have become less common as a part of renewable portfolio standards.

 Which states have an RPS?

-As of July 2019, 29 states and the District of Columbia have renewable portfolio standards.
-An additional 8 states have non-binding or voluntary renewable energy standards.
+As of July 2021, 30 states, the District of Columbia, and three territories have renewable portfolio standards.
+An additional seven states and one territory have non-binding or voluntary renewable energy standards.
 The two most comprehensive resources for comparing and contrasting the differences among renewable portfolio standards nationwide are the National Conference of State Legislatures (NCSL) and the Database of State Incentives for Renewables & Efficiency (DSIRE).